 When an unexpected repair or bill arrives — and your savings are depleted— a busy host like you can use installment loans to fill the gaps in their budgets all year round.
 But during the winter, you need a special kind of loan that works under the holiday time-crunch.
 When you need fast access to cash in an emergency, installment loans direct lenders can help you faster than traditional banks.

 While the average retail bank follows lengthy approval processes, installment loans direct lenders work quickly to expedite your request.
-If you’re curious how these cash loans simplify the borrowing experience, visit here to learn more about the process.
+If you’re curious how these cash loans simplify the borrowing experience.
 In some cases, their online platform operates 24/7, meaning companies like MoneyKey (a direct lender in many of the states they operate in) can send you cash in as little as one business day.

 Plan bring-your-own gatherings